 Avalo Therapeutics, Inc. Announces Pricing of $15 Million Public Offering of Common Stock and Warrants

-/EIN News/ -- WAYNE, Pa. and ROCKVILLE, Md., Feb.
-02, 2023 (GLOBE NEWSWIRE) -- Avalo Therapeutics, Inc. (NASDAQ: AVTX) (Avalo) announced today the pricing of an underwritten public offering of 3,770,000 shares of its common stock and warrants to purchase up to an aggregate of 3,770,000 shares of common stock, at a price to the public of $3.98 per share and warrant.
+WAYNE, Pa. and ROCKVILLE, Md., Feb.
+02, 2023 (GLOBE NEWSWIRE) -- Avalo Therapeutics, Inc. AVTX (Avalo) announced today the pricing of an underwritten public offering of 3,770,000 shares of its common stock and warrants to purchase up to an aggregate of 3,770,000 shares of common stock, at a price to the public of $3.98 per share and warrant.
 The warrants have a one-year term and an exercise price of $5.00 per share.
 The offering is expected to close on February 7, 2023, subject to customary closing conditions.

 The gross proceeds to Avalo from the public offering, before deducting underwriting discounts and commissions and offering expenses payable by Avalo, are expected to be approximately $15 million.